Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         9e.
 In the case of 9, a single metadata sample MAY contain multiple DASHEventMessageBoxes.
-             This happens if multiple DashEventMessageBoxes have the same Presentation Time or if an an earlier event is still active in a sample containing a new overlapping event.
+             This happens if multiple DashEventMessageBoxes have the same Presentation Time or if an an earlier event is still active in a sample containing a newly started overlapping event.

         9f.
 In the case of 9, the duration of the metadata sample SHOULD correspond to the duration signalled in the DashEventMessageBox.
-If this is not possible due to track constraints, the duration of the sample  MUST be the duration upto the next metadata sample.
+If this is not possible due to CMAF or ISOBMFF track constraints, the duration of the sample  MUST be the duration upto the next metadata sample.
-             If the duration of a DashEventMessageBox is unknown, and the presentation time of the next DASHEventMessageBox is unknown, the metadata sample MAY have a duration of zero.
+             If the duration of a DashEventMessageBox is unknown, the metadata sample MAY have a duration of zero.
 Once the duration becomes known, it SHALL be updated in the track file to the correct non zero duration value.
 This is only allowed for the last available sample in a timed metadata track.

         9g.
 In the case of 9, the schemeIdUri in the DASHEventMessageBox can be used to signal the scheme of the data embedded in the message